-&lt;sup>46 The reasons for removal for the 2019 REC Contract can be found on the Program Documents page of the Program website as they are not included in the REC Contract.
+&lt;sup>44 The reasons for removal for the 2019 REC Contract can be found on the Program Documents page of the Program website as they are not included in the REC Contract.

-- If co-location is intended and feasible, then the Program Administrator will allow for co-location. - If co-location is not both not intended andnor feasible (i.e., if the two applications appear to represent the same project), the Agency will review the documents submitted with the Part I applications to determine which Approved Vendor is premising its control of RECs on an earlier-executed site control agreement that has not lapsed (or, if both Approved Vendors rely on the same site control agreement, then which Approved Vendor has an earlier-executed REC control agreement that has not lapsed); this Approved Vendor will be presumed to be the proper representative of the project. - An Approved Vendor with a later-executed site control or REC control agreement (as applicable) will be given an opportunity to furnish documentation showing that the earlier-executed instrument was properly terminated prior to that Approved Vendor's Part I Illinois Shines application.
+An Approved Vendor with a later-executed site control or REC control agreement (as applicable) will be given an opportunity to furnish documentation showing that the earlier-executed instrument was properly terminated prior to that Approved Vendor's Part I Illinois Shines application.
 If acceptable documentation is provided (subject to confirmation with the other Approved Vendor), then the application from the Approved Vendor with the later-executed agreement would proceed (subject to any other review and approvals of the application).